Guides

 Please don't continue to make any other requests after getting a 429 response until the amount of seconds in the Retry-After header has elapsed.
 If you find that you're getting a 429 quite frequently, it's usually because the Cache-Control header above isn't being adhere to and you're likely overloading our server and increasing your chances of your app getting banned.

-To ensure a feed response is XML, you'll need to explicitly include one of the following XML mime types in the Accept header of your requests.
+To ensure a proper response and to avoid your app being blocked or restricted, each of your requests must explicitly include one of the following XML mime types in the Accept header.

 • application/xml